 A stacked line graph or a Band Diagram is a line chart in which lines do not overlap because they are cumulative at each point.
 A stacked line chart displays series as a set of points connected by a line.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 You can read it similar to a stacked bar graph In the example below, Team A scores 10 points in 2003, Team B scores (30-10) 20 points in 2003 and Team C scores (60-20-10) 30 points in 2003.

-The same data, for clearer understanding is represented in a stacked bar graph as follows
+The same data, for clearer understanding, is represented in a stacked bar graph as follows

 Cumulative Line Graph

 To read a cumulative line chart, the values are “Accumulated” or “Added on” to those of the previous data point in the chart.
 Look at the example below.
-In the first quarter, both Primary and Secondary education comprise 10% of the budget allocation.
+In the first quarter, both Primary and Secondary education comprises 10% of the budget allocation.
 In the second quarter, the budget allocation for Primary Education becomes 20% (30-10) and the budget allocation for Secondary Education becomes 10% (40-30).

 A pie chart (or a circle graph) is a circular chart divided into sectors, illustrating proportion.
 In a pie chart, the arc length of each sector (and consequently its central angle and area), is proportional to the quantity it represents.
 Together, the sectors create a full disk.
 The pie chart is perhaps the most ubiquitous statistical chart in the business world and the mass media.
-Pie charts can be an effective way of displaying information in some cases, in particular if the intent is to compare the size of a slice with the whole pie, rather than comparing the slices among them.
+Pie charts can be an effective way of displaying information in some cases, in particular, if the intent is to compare the size of a slice with the whole pie, rather than comparing the slices among them.

 Exploded Pie Chart